-- Business Restructure the non-banking businesses held in the Australia Commercial and Institutional divisions were transferred to the Group Centre division.
-As a result of this transfer, Group Centre division holds all interests in the ANZ Non-Bank Group. - Corporate customer re-segmentation certain business and property finance customers were transferred from the New Zealand division to the Institutional division. - Cost reallocations certain costs were reallocated across the Australia Retail, Australia Commercial, Institutional and Group Centre divisions.
+- Non-banking businesses transfer of non-banking businesses held in the Australia Commercial and Institutional divisions to the Group Centre division which were then disposed as part of the Restructure. - Corporate customer re-segmentation certain business and property finance customers were transferred from the New Zealand division to the Institutional division. - Cost reallocations certain costs were reallocated across the Australia Retail, Australia Commercial, Institutional and Group Centre divisions.
 The reportable segments are divisions engaged in providing either different products or services or similar products and services in different geographical areas.
 They are as follows: